Fuyukai/chiru/docs/source/highlevel/models.rst

 Stateful models are similar to stateless models (in fact, all stateful models inherit from their stateless variant), but additionally hold a reference to the :class:`.ChiruBot` that created them.

-Stateful models can be created manually with the :class:`.StatefulObjectFactory`:
+Stateful models can be created manually with the :class:`.ModelObjectFactory`:

 .. code-block:: python